CoolestProjects/tito-ticket-importer/README.md

-# Tito Ticket Importer
+# Tito Ticket Importer for MYSQL

 Tito is an excellent event ticketing platform and is available at http://ti.to

-We need to perform analysis on this data so we wrong this simple script to import the data into our platform for modelling.
+We need to perform analysis on this data so we wrote this simple script to import the data into our platform for modeling.

 ### Get the data from tito